Beer Battered Fish

 • 12 ounces beer

-• canola oil for frying
+• vegetable oil for frying

 Instructions

-• Heat 3 inches of oil in a dutch oven to 365 degrees.
+• Heat 3 inches of oil in a Dutch oven to 365 degrees.

 • Mix the flour with the garlic powder and paprika, then add in the egg mixing well before whisking in the beer slowly.